DylnH/Engineering_4_Notebook/README.md

 The Coding part was the easy part for this assignment.
 But I had a devil of a time trying to connect the camera to my pi due to my pi missing the connector piece.
 </details>

+<details><summary>Copypasta</summary>

+## Copypasta

+### Assignment Description

+For this assignment,We made our own stop motion animation video using a Raspberry Pi, Python and a camera module to take pictures, controlled by a push button connected to the Pi’s GPIO pins.

+### Evidence

+N/A

+#### Links

+[This](https://projects.raspberrypi.org/en/projects/push-button-stop-motion) helped me with the assignment.

+### Reflection

+N/A